xiaoyang-sde/knowledge-base/docs/data-structures/23-graph-traversals-and-implementations.md

 ### Adjacency Lists

 Use an array of lists, indexed by vertex number.
-Each index contains the index of its adjancent vertices.
+Each index contains the index of its adjacent vertices.

 ![Adjacency Lists](https://joshhug.gitbooks.io/hug61b/content/assets/Screen%20Shot%202019-03-27%20at%202.05.55%20AM.png)